OmniLens: Towards Universal Lens Aberration Correction via LensLib-to-Specific Domain Adaptation: Methodology

-To increase the diversity in aberration behaviors for automatically designed lenses, four types of specifications that deliver large impacts on the final aberration behavior, \ie, the piece number $S_{p}$, aperture position $S_{aper}$, half FoV $S_{FoV}$ and F number $S_{F}$ of the lens, are considered.
-Meanwhile, we characterize a lens structure by its curvatures, glass, and air spacings, refractive indexes, and Abbe numbers, defining a normalized lens parameters vector, whose dimension and value range meet the given specifications $\mathcal{S}^{(j)}{=}\{S_{p}^{(j)}, S_{aper}^{(j)}, S_{FoV}^{(j)}, S_{F}^{(j)}\}$:
+Considering the highly free and empirical process of optical design, designing a large number of lenses manually to traverse possible aberrations of real-world lenses is challenging.
+To tackle this issue, the idea of AOD~\cite{cote2021deep} is introduced to enable the large-scale generation of lens samples.

-The objective of the automatic design is to find the optimal $P^{\mathcal{S}^{(j)}}$ to minimize the loss function $\mathcal{L}_{EAOD}(P^{\mathcal{S}^{(j)}})$.
-Several constraints are taken into account, including imaging quality constraints and physical structure constraints, which compose the $\mathcal{L}_{EAOD}$ to ensure that the output structure is a realizable case in practical applications.
-Specifically, we quantify the average spot RMS radius across all sampled FoVs and wavelengths into $\mathcal{L}_{spt}$, and average lateral chromatic aberration into $\mathcal{L}_{c}$, whose weighted sum constitutes the imaging quality loss $\mathcal{L}_{IQ}$:
+\textbf{Modeling the Automatic Optical Design.} Overall, AOD aims to seek optimized lens structures under one given specifications set $\mathcal{S}^{(j)}$.
+To broaden the coverage of the designed lenses, four types of specifications that deliver large impacts on the final aberration behavior, \ie, the piece number $S_{p}$, aperture position $S_{aper}$, half FoV $S_{FoV}$ and F number $S_{F}$ of the lens, are considered for composing $\mathcal{S}^{(j)}$.
+Then, we characterize a lens structure by its curvatures, surface parameters, glass and air spacings, refractive indexes, and Abbe numbers, defining a normalized lens parameters vector, whose dimension and value range meet the given specifications $\mathcal{S}^{(j)}{=}\{S_{p}^{(j)}, S_{aper}^{(j)}, S_{FoV}^{(j)}, S_{F}^{(j)}\}$:

-Moreover, key physical properties of the lens, \eg, total track length, effective focal length, and edge spacing between two adjacent surfaces, derived from $P^{\mathcal{S}^{(j)}}$, are constrained by a linear penalty function to fall within a reasonable range:
+The optimization process of $P^{\mathcal{S}^{(j)}}$ is guided by an objective function $\mathcal{L}_{AOD}(P^{\mathcal{S}^{(j)}})$, consisting of both imaging quality constraints and physical structure constraints.
+Specifically, an imaging quality loss $\mathcal{L}_{IQ}$ calculated by ray-tracing~\cite{chen2021optical} is applied as the main optimization objective, which can be the common RMS radius or Modulation Transfer Function (MTF) loss in traditional optical design\cite{steinich2012optical}.
+Moreover, key physical properties of the lens derived from $P^{\mathcal{S}^{(j)}}$ are constrained by a linear penalty to fall within a reasonable range:

-where $n_{P}$ physical quantities $q_i$ are constrained between $q^{(i)}_{min}$ and $q^{(i)}_{max}$, and the constraint ratio is regulated by weight $\alpha_i$.
+where $n_{P}$ numbers of physical quantities $q_i$ are constrained between $q^{(i)}_{min}$ and $q^{(i)}_{max}$, and the constraint ratio is regulated by weight $\alpha_i$.
 We employ $\mathcal{L}_{P}$ to ensure machinable output structures while meeting the specifications, in particular preventing adjacent surfaces from being too close together or even overlapped, which is a common error in the optical design process.
-The overall loss function $\mathcal{L}_{EAOD}$ considering both imaging quality and physical constraints with a balancing weight $\lambda_{P}$ is expressed as:
+Finally, $\mathcal{L}_{AOD}$ considering both constraints with a balancing weight $\lambda_{P}$ is expressed as: